 Is Mexican Seafood Stew Spicy?

+I made a second version of this seafood stew with the smoky spice blend.
 The cilantro and lemon brightened it up considerably and the result was a complex, robust stew with smoky notes as well as bright fresh notes.

-Low Carb Breads & Accompaniments
+Breads & Accompaniments

-The bread you see with the fish stew photo at the top of this post was Ezekiel bread.
-No bread is really completely low carb (aka keto), but Ezekiel bread is pretty low in carbs and the healthiest one around in my opinion.
+No bread is really completely low carb (aka keto), but Ezekiel bread is pretty low in carbs and very healthy.
 You will usually find it in the cooler or frozen bread section of the grocery store.

 There are also some low carb tortilla alternatives available now, both pre-made and DIY recipes.